 Mirrors can be installed with mirror adhesive for a cleaner look.
 This installation is preferred by most people, especially with custom cut-to-fit mirrors.
 Glueing is also sometimes the only option for use in furniture items such as the back of a grandfather clock.
 It would also be unsightly to use anything other than glue for mirrored backsplashes or niches.
 However, glueing a mirror is a more permanent solution than mechanically fastening it to the wall.
 Removal of the mirror for remodeling or other reasons would require much more effort.
 There is a possibility the mirror will break, which can be dangerous if the mirror is large enough.
 If installed on drywall the mastic is so strong it will remain stuck to the mirror and take part of the paper coating of the drywall with it.
 This is only cosmetic damage, but would require some patching by the homeowner if a new mirror will not be covering it up.

-Please note, the mirror needs to be physically supported until the glue cures, which takes about 24 hours.
+Please note, the mirror needs to be physically supported until the glue cures enough to hold the mirror, which takes about 24 hours.
 The mirrors should not be solely supported by mirror mastic.
 A glued mirror should either rest on a backsplash or have a channel or little lip to support the majority of the weight.
 There is a possibility that the bond between the adhesive and the wall can degrade in time, depending on environmental conditions, the quality of the wall surface, a bad tube of mastic, or other factors.
 This is a rare occurance, but it can happen.
 Furthermore, it should be mentioned that any adhesive used should specifically indicate use for mirrors.
 Adhesives have chemicals in them that can react with the mirror backing, either showing up in time as black spots in the mirror or even glue failure.

 J-channel is screwed to the wall, and can be used along the bottom only (if mirror is glued as well), along the top and bottom, or around the perimeter for a framed look.
 J-channel is most commonly used for mirroring an expanse of wall such as in an exercise room.
 Using J-channel along the top and bottom allows us to set small neoprene blocks in the bottom channel and install the mirrors as "lift and drop".
 This gives us more flexibility in making certain the mirrors butt together properly.
 It also provides a very clean, finished look for any mirrored wall when the j-channel goes around the entire perimeter and matches the finish of fixtures in the room.